➤ by Oma Gerhild Fulson

 Oma and I have made this refreshing cucumber salad for many family functions and it has certainly become a favorite.
 It adds a bright and summery feel to any meal!

-Making this recipe is quite the yummy treat for me considering pickles are my FAVORITE snack of all, the dill flavoring is spectacular.
+Making this recipe is quite the yummy treat for me considering pickles are my FAVORITE snack of all.
+The dill flavoring is spectacular.
 For all you dill lovers looking for a light summer snack, this is the one!
+(I mean pickles are really just little pickled baby cucumbers!)

 Learn a little bit about me, Lydia, and my kitchen adventures with Oma!